BestTimesToVisit.com Logo

 activity

-Rent a kayak and glide along the Charles River as the sun dips below the horizon, painting the sky in vibrant hues.
-The city skyline transforms into a glittering spectacle, offering a unique perspective of Boston and Cambridge.
-It's a refreshing way to see the city from a different vantage point.
+Rent a kayak from one of the boathouses along the Charles River and paddle as the sun dips below the horizon.
+The city skyline transforms into a glittering spectacle, reflecting on the water, offering a unique perspective of Boston and Cambridge that's both active and incredibly scenic.

 Best time: May-Sep